saberdus/Bowling/README.md

 throw by user input.
 After each throw the score will be shown in form of a simple text output by the application.

 # Game Rules
-1- The number of bowlers is limited by minimum 2 and maximum 6.
+1. The number of bowlers is limited by minimum 2 and maximum 6.
-2- The game is played in 10 turns.
+2. The game is played in 10 turns.
 The turn of one bowler is called FRAME.
 There are 10 pins present in every frame.
-3- A bowler rolls the ball one or two times in a frame (there is an exception: the last frame can consist of a third roll).
+3. A bowler rolls the ball one or two times in a frame (there is an exception: the last frame can consist of a third roll).

 # Game description
-A bowler A rolls the first ball and knocks down same pins by maximum 10 pins in each frame.
+A bowler rolls the first ball and knocks down same pins by maximum 10 pins in each frame.
 If all 10 pins are knocked down, then this roll is called a STRIKE.
 In this case the frame is completed for the mentioned bowler A and bowler B takes turn.
 If one or more pins remain then bowler A rolls the ball a second time for the remaining pins.
 Are all remaining pins knocked down then this second roll is called A SPARE.